MicrosoftDocs/power-platform/power-platform/admin/support-environment.md

 ### Can I revoke consent?

-You can deny consent at ticket creation time by selecting “Do not allow access to diagnostic information” or you can revoke it afterwards by updating the **Consent** field value in the ticket settings.
+You can deny consent at ticket creation time by selecting "Do not allow access to diagnostic information" or you can revoke it afterwards by updating the **Consent** field value in the ticket settings.
 The support environment will expire within seven days and/or once the support request is resolved closed.
 However, you can delete a support environment at any time.

 ### How long does the consent last?